 Policy Paper: Write a short essay (maximum of three pages, double-spaced, 12-point font, one-inch margins) addressing the following prompt: Choose one issue facing the world, nation, or even your local community.
 Briefly explain the issue, why you think it is important and how you think it should be addressed through policy.
 Your paper should be written in the form of a letter or memo to a specific audience that has the ability to impact the policy you write about.
 Examples of an audience include: a legislative body, an advocacy group or a specific individual or elected official.
 The essay must must include supporting evidence using MLA or APA formatted citations.

-Letters of Recommendation: Provide us with three letters of recommendation, two of which must be from current UT Austin faculty with titles of assistant professor, associate professor, clinical professor, or professor; or lecturer or senior lecturer (no teaching assistants or assistant instructors).
+Letters of Recommendation: Provide us with two letters of recommendation, one of which must be from current UT Austin faculty with titles of assistant professor, associate professor, clinical professor, or professor; or lecturer or senior lecturer (no teaching assistants or assistant instructors).
 The letters should address your academic skills as well as qualities such as responsibility, analytic ability, leadership, maturity and your ability to work well with others.
-The third letter may be written by someone who has supervised you, and can speak to your qualities as a potential intern.
+The second letter may be from a current UT Austin faculty member, a university-affiliated administrator or a supervisor who can speak to your qualities as a potential intern.
 Letters should be addressed to the Archer Fellowship Program Selection Committee.
 An official Archer Fellowship Program Recommendation Form signed by you and completed by the recommender must be included with each letter of recommendation.
 Submit your letters in sealed and signed envelopes.